-If your child is unable to attend the summer camp session for which you registered, please inform us as soon as possible.
-If you notify us at least 15 business days before the first day of the camp, we will issue you a full refund for the cost of the camp less the credit card processing fees we encounter.
-If you are not able to provide 15 business days’ notice, we will attempt to rebook the summer camp session.
-If we are successful, we will provide you with a credit which you may use on future classes.
-If we are not able to rebook the camp session, we regret that no refund or store credit will be issued.
-You are welcome to gift the camp session to another child, and provide us with that person’s name, age, and contact information.
+When you register your child for a spot in our cooking series, we reserve one of our 18 spots for your child.
+We purchase ingredients and schedule the appropriate number of staff to ensure that your child has a wonderful and educational experience.
+If you notify us at least 21 days before the first day of the camp, we will issue you a full refund less the credit card processing fees we encountered.
+If you provide at least 7 days’ notice before the camp, we will attempt to rebook your child’s spot.
+If we are successful, we will provide you with a credit valid for one year which you may use on future classes.
+If we are not able to rebook your child’s camp spot or if you provide less than 7 days’ notice, we regret that no refund or store credit will be issued.
+If you register for a camp but later wish to give that camp spot to another child, a $25 administrative processing fee will be assessed.

 When you enroll your child in a JAX Cooking Studio summer camp session, you indicate that you have read and accepted the policies, procedures, terms and conditions, and waivers of liability set forth on this page or emailed to you before the start of the camp session.
 You assert that your child’s participation in the summer camp is voluntary and you knowingly assume all risks associated therewith.This waiver specifically includes any claims made by you arising from the alleged negligent acts of JAX Cooking Studio, all other members of its cooking studio staff whether contracted or employed, agents, and any related parent and/or subsidiary entities.
 This release shall be binding to the fullest extent permitted by law.
 If any provision of this release is found to be unenforceable, the remaining terms shall be enforceable.